 How did the artists decide where to draw the circle?

 The artists chose a circle that would connect the very different neighborhoods in New York City to the Guggenheim Museum.
 The line of the circle went directly through the central atrium of the Guggenheim Museum.
 It's circumference was decided by establishing its center as a point on the map in the East River called Middle Ground and then extending into Harlem, the South Bronx, Astoria Queens and back through the Upper East Side.

 The research and development of the project took over a year.
 The artists traveled the whole circle many times and visited every publicly accessible place that happened to fall on the line.
 The final selection of locations was made to create as broad as possible of a cross section of venues, value-systems and audiences.

-Where do I get a spinning wheel like the one on the front page?
+Where did people get a spinning wheel like the one on the front page?

-You can pick up a free spinning wheel at any of the six venues.
-The wheels act as an introduction to the project as well as a map to find out what is where each month so you can plan your visits.
+During the project's duration, visitors could pick up a free spinning wheel at any of the six venues.
+The wheels acted as an introduction to the project as well as a map to find out what was where each month.

-How and where do I see the project?
+How and where did people experience the project?

-Yes, all daily programs and special events listed on the calendar are free and open to the public.
-Some require an RSVP, which will be indicated in the information about the event.
+Yes, all programs and special events were free and open to the public.

-I am not able to visit any of the partner sites.
-How can I see what is happening as part of . . . circle through New York?
+I was not able to visit any of the partner sites.
+How can I see what happened as part of . . . circle through New York?

 Check our blog for a closer look into what is happening around . . . circle through New York.
 We regularly post videos, photos, texts and other documentation to share the many experiences gathered over the course of the project.
 You can also follow us on Instagram at @circleny or #CircleNY for more updates.